-The first book of Kings and the second book of Kings are one book in the Hebrew Old Testament.
+The first book of the Kings and the second book of the Kings are one book in the Hebrew Old Testament.
 They are seen as the continuation of the historical narrative which started in the books of Samuel.
-In the first book of Kings and the second book of Kings we have to do with the end of a history that started in the book of Joshua and is further described in the book of Judges and the following books.
+In the first book of the Kings and the second book of the Kings we have to do with the end of a history that started in the book of Joshua and is further described in the book of Judges and the following books.
 The first book of Chronicles and the second book of Chronicles describe a new beginning, together with the book of Ezra and the book of Nehemiah.
 In it we find a look ahead to the kingdom of peace.

 There is a great difference in character between the books of Kings and the books of Chronicles.
 The books of Kings are written before the exile.
 The books of Chronicles are written after the exile.

 In the books of Chronicles everything is seen from the view point of God’s counsel, from the side of grace, how God likes to think back to history.
 There the history of the two tribes is described, because there is Jerusalem with the temple as the dwelling place of God.
 In short, in the books of Chronicles we see the priestly side, while the books Kings represent the prophetic side.

 The books of Kings, in which the end of the history of God’s people and then mainly the ten tribes kingdom is described, start with a new development.
 A few things are added to what is already said, but its aim is to introduce the new.
 What is still said of David is to introduce the new king, Solomon.
 We also have this history in the books of Chronicles.
 In the first book of the Kings we see how Solomon becomes king.
 The dangerous conditions require him to become king quickly.
 There is a lot of acting of people.